turbowizard/pytooteem/README.md

 # pytooteem

-Wrap code with html using Python decorators.
+Easy and Dynamic markup with Python decorators to close the distance between models and views.

 ## Getting Started